Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By Sharkcrome.

 ufo 6:
-- By Sharkcrome.
+- By RetroAdvance64.

 ufo 7:
-- By Sharkcrome.
+- By RetroAdvance64.

 ufo 8:
 - By cyanflower.